-Summary : Enjoy all of the best Antarctic highlights in one voyage, with spectacular landing sites on the Falkland Island and encounters with black-browed albatrosses and rockhopper penguins.
-This voyage also included four days on South Georgia, one of the most beautiful places on Earth.
+Summary : Enjoy all of the best Antarctic highlights in one voyage, with spectacular landing sites on the Antarctic Peninsula, the Falkland Islands, and South Georgia.
+This voyage includes four days on South Georgia—one of the most beautiful places on Earth.
 South Georgia adds another dimension to your Antarctic adventure.
 This historic island offers superb photographic opportunities, vast king penguin colonies, fur and elephant seals, and the chance to follow in the wake of one of the great heroes of Antarctic exploration: Sir Ernest Shackleton, who is buried in Grytviken at the foot of South Georgia’s mountain range.
 On the Falkland Islands, spend time leisurely hiking to penguin rookeries and other unspoiled wildlife habitats, or perhaps stroll the village streets of Port Stanley.

 Activities : Birding, Child-Friendly, Culture, Hiking, Triple/Quad Cabins